 - Guilty feelings

-These common psychological factors can affect men who have previously had normal ejaculation; such cases are often referred to as secondary or acquired premature ejaculation.7
+These common psychological factors can affect men who have previously had normal ejaculation; such cases are often referred to as secondary, or acquired, PE.

-Most cases of the rarer, more persistent form - primary or lifelong premature ejaculation - are also believed to be caused by psychological problems.
-The cause(s) of primary or lifelong PE can often be traced back to early trauma, such as:7
+Most cases of the rarer, more persistent form - primary or lifelong PE - are also believed to be caused by psychological problems.

-- Conditioning - it is thought that early sexual behaviors can feed into later experiences of sex.
-One example is a teenager learning to ejaculate quickly to avoid being found masturbating.
+- Conditioning - for example, a teenager learning to ejaculate quickly to avoid being found masturbating

 Medical causes of premature ejaculation

-Biological causes of premature ejaculation are much less common than psychological ones.
-In rare cases, the cause can be more serious, such as nervous system damage as a result of surgery or physical trauma.10
+Biological causes of PE are much less common than psychological ones.
+In rare cases, the cause can be more serious, such as nervous system damage as a result of surgery or physical trauma.

-The following are also possible medical causes of PE7 (doctors will focus on diagnosis and management of the underlying condition first and monitor for improvement in sexual function8):
+The following are also possible medical causes of PE (doctors will focus on diagnosis and management of the underlying condition first and monitor for improvement in sexual function):